mat1520/-spotify-payment-manager-/README.md

 - Supabase for database services

 ---
-Made with ❤️ by Your Team
+Made with ❤️ by Ariel Melo